TalentedProger/BarmenProject/replit.md

   - Title/description fixed at top, stats centered in middle, button fixed at bottom
   - Eliminated empty space concentration by balancing layout proportions
   - Improved visual hierarchy with symmetric vertical spacing throughout card
+- ✅ Typography and spacing refinements:
+  - Increased stats text size from text-base to text-lg for better readability
+  - Enlarged star icons from w-4 h-4 to w-5 h-5 to match larger text
+  - Reduced top container padding from p-4 to p-3 for more compact design
+  - Decreased title-description margin from mb-2 to mb-1 and description size from text-base to text-sm
+  - Made header container more streamlined while preserving readability